Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Allocate some resources of a cluster to a bucket.
+Allocate some resources of a Cluster to a Bucket.

 The amount of resources is given per vnode (total resources will be `resource` times the number of vnodes).